alexiscarter/beautiful-jekyll/skills.md

 I also had the chance to take several workshops to *learn* how to teach.

 **Student supervision and mentoring**
 Most of the time teamwork is successful or even necessary to do research.
 I really enjoy working with others and I believe to be a strong team player.
-I had the opportunity to work with great mentors and supervise amazing persons:
+I had the opportunity to work with great mentors.
+In my turn, I have mentored and supervised amazing research assistants:
 - Mathilde L.: B.Sc. in biological sciences, Université de Montréal, Canada (September-December 2018)
 - Florence B.: B.Sc. in biological sciences, Université de Montréal, Canada (May-August 2018)
 - Fabien C.: M.Sc. in biodiversity, ecology and evolution, Université Aix Marseille (March-August 2018)